-The Sunrise Ceremony was presented by the Van Abbe Museum, Eindhoven.
+The Sunrise Ceremony and Sonic Event was presented by the Van Abbe Museum, Eindhoven.

 The performance begins at 6:03 am to break with chrononormative displays of public culture.
 This period of the day directly preceding the dawn is known as “civil twilight.”
 Notions of civility and time often dictate individual and collective behaviour within public spaces of the street, the dance floor, and the museum.
 Gabber shows us that each social body lives by its own, often unspoken codes and timescales.
 By coming down at the museum after the party, but before productive daily life is typically thought to begin stirring, the artists ritualize their work outside of normal museum hours.
 It’s uncertain who will see it.